tailwindlabs/tailwindcss-jit/README.md

 ![Tailwind CSS Just-In-Time](.github/logo.svg?raw=true)

+## Overview

-An experimental library that generates CSS with the same API you already know from [Tailwind CSS](https://tailwindcss.com), but on-demand as you author your templates instead of generating everything in advance at initial build time.
+**An experimental just-in-time compiler for Tailwind CSS** that generates your styles on-demand as you author your templates instead of generating everything in advance at initial build time.

 This comes with a lot of advantages: